martinm43/nba_playoff_odds/README.md

 *DONE: removing unused legacy calculation tables as above (anything related to our srs calculations) *DONE: Pythagorean wins expectation function *Reviewing and reperforming rest calculations
+ *if rest=0 at beginning of season set to 72
 *storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
 *implementing the above "Python 3" library for srscalc